 Registering for the Secondary Field (Registrar)

 The College requires you to register officially for your secondary field via my.harvard.
-To do that, follow the instructions linked from http://about.my.harvard.edu/faq/declare-or-change-secondary-field.
+To do that, follow the instructions at https://harvard.service-now.com/ithelp?id=kb_article&sys_id=e181be09db390bc4a752f1a51d9619f2.
 You may register any time after you have declared a concentration in your sophomore year, and must do so no later than your degree application deadline in the second semester of your senior year.
-This year, the deadlines are Monday, November 13th, 2017 for March 2018 degree candidates; and Monday, March 26th, 2018 for May and November 2018 degree candidates.
+This year, the deadlines are Monday, November 16th, 2018 for March 2019 degree candidates and Monday, April 1st, 2019 for May and November 2019 degree candidates.
 The registrar has been very strict about these deadlines, and it is your responsibility to register on time.

 Completing the Secondary Field (MBB)

 Once you have enrolled in courses that will complete your MBB secondary, you should complete and submit your MBB Secondary Information Form linked from the bottom of this page.
 This form gives us information about you and your studies, which we will use to give the registrar a final approval of your secondary field and to plan our senior recognition ceremony.
 The course record to be attached to this form does not need to be an official transcript.
-MBB should receive this form by Monday, November 13th, 2017 if you will graduate in March 2018; and by Monday, March 26th, 2018 if you will graduate in May or November 2018.
+MBB should receive this form by Friday, April 5th, 2019 if you will graduate in May 2019.